wyndhams/ga-project-4-backend/README.md

 )}
 ```

+# Key Learnings

+During the development of the application, I gained several key learnings that I can apply to future projects.
+One of the most significant learnings was the use of Django for backend development.
+Django proved to be a powerful tool for developing the backend code and helped me build the application quickly and efficiently.
+I can see how this could be very useful for future backend development projects, especially when working with large and complex datasets.

+Another learning was developing my understanding of React functionality, particularly the useState and useEffect hooks.
+These hooks allowed me to manage the state of the application and to trigger specific functions when changes occurred.
+This proved to be an effective way of managing the user interface and updating the application based on user interactions.

+I also developed my knowledge of Material UI for styling the application.
+I enjoyed using this tool and found that it allowed me to create a visually appealing interface quickly and easily.

+Overall, the development of this application provided me with valuable experience and insights into the use of various tools and frameworks for building web applications.
+By using these tools effectively, I was able to develop a functional and visually appealing application, and I look forward to applying these learnings to future projects.

 # Future Development

-Givent the challenging timescales associated with this final project I was not able to implement all of the functionality that I wanted to.
+Given the challenging timescales associated with this final project I was not able to implement all of the functionality that I wanted to.
 I have listed below additional functionality that I will be continuing to work on for this application in the future.

 - Enhance filter functionality to enable filtering from the home page using each of the different festival model attributes i.e. Country, Cost, Month etc.
 - Display festivals that the user has favourited on the website within their Account page.
 At present I have hardcoded this for illustrative purposes.